 The University of Iowa College of Law has long been regarded as one of the very best public law schools in the country.
 It is also an ideal place to study.
 Located near major cities (Chicago, Minneapolis, St. Louis), the idyllic and internationally diverse town of Iowa City offers students a learning environment that is free of the stress and expense associated with larger cities.
 While the costs of living and tuition are lower, the people are even nicer.

 You are eligible to apply to the program if you are a lawyer (with a degree allowing you to practice law) or if you have completed at least three years of legal studies before matriculating at Iowa.
 The school where you studied or received your degree must be one that has accreditation within its country similar to accreditation by the American Bar Association.

 Apply to Iowa

 You can download the application here.
-Applications must be printed and mailed to the Admissions Office.
-They are not available to submit online.
+Applications are not available to submit online.
+They must be printed and mailed to the Office of Admissions.

 - Application Fee ($100)